-Before you take the plunge to book in your rail journey, it's important to bear in mind that the Classic Rail Reward cancellation policy is quite strict.
-For departures prior to 1 April 2021, there's flexibility with refunds up to 7 days prior to departure.
-However, for departures from 1 April 2021, you'll be slugged the full redemption value if you cancel within 45 days of departure.
-We've listed out the cancellation policies below:
+Before you take the plunge and book your rail journey, it’s important to bear in mind that the Classic Rail Reward cancellation policy is quite strict.
+For departures prior to 1 April 2021, there’s flexibility with refunds up to 7 days prior to departure.
+However, for departures from 1 April 2021, you’ll be slugged the full redemption value if you cancel within 45 days of departure.
+We’ve listed out the cancellation policies below:

 Departures before 1 April 2021: Classic Rail Rewards are fully refundable if cancelled more than 7 days prior to departure.
 You’ll pay 100% cancellation fees if you cancel within 7 days of departure.